GuillaumeOcculy/Pinteresting/README.md

 * Upload image on Amazon Web Service (S3)

+* Use will paginate & will paginate bootstrap

 This is the pinteresting sample application that I made thanks to [*One Month Rails*](http://onemonthrails.com)